Table of Contets

 - Be familiar and compliant with the university’s policies on research involving human subjects or animals.

 To hire an hourly employee, please, complete the Hourly Employee Request Form.
-This form needs to be completed by the faculty/staff member hiring the student.
-The student does not complete this form.
+This form needs to be completed by the faculty/staff member hiring the student/employee.
+The student/employee does not complete this form.

-Make sure the student completes the Student Responsibilities BEFORE they begin working.
+Make sure the employee (whether a student or not) completes the Student Responsibilities BEFORE they begin working.

 Once hired, hourly employees will need to fill out time sheets found on the Forms page and e-mail them to Laura Dallmann at the end of each pay period.
 For more details, contact Laura directly.